DCBA - Badge

 At a trial for DUI, the prosecutor needs to prove, beyond a reasonable doubt, that the driver was impaired.
 This is an extremely high burden.
 In a summary suspension hearing, the burden is on the driver to prove by a preponderance of the evidence, that the arresting officer made a mistake during the investigation leading to the arrest of the driver for DUI.
 A preponderance of the evidence is a much lower burden than beyond a reasonable doubt.
 At a summary suspension hearing, the state gets the opportunity to respond to any evidence the driver presents. if the driver decides to take the stand and testify on his own behalf, his words can be used against him at any subsequent hearing or trial.

-What is a rescission of a Summary Suspension?
+What Is a Rescission of a Summary Suspension?

 A rescission is repeal of the order to suspend your driving privileges.
 Once the rescission order is entered you can legally drive, if that is the only suspension or revocation pending on your driver’s license.
 A rescission order can be entered before the suspension even begins, which means the driver never has to miss anytime on the road.
 It can also go into effect after a suspension has started and get a driver back onto the road that same day.
 A rescission saves the driver the headache and hassle of a reinstatement hearing.

-How do I get a rescission?
+How Do I Get a Rescission?

 In Illinois, there are many different ways to rescind your summary suspension.
 A common method is no probable cause to stop the vehicle.
 This means the officer did not have a reason to stop the car because the driver did not break any traffic laws, or the officer did not have any other reason to stop the vehicle.